 Porsche 918 Spyder Transmission

 The Porsche 918 Spyder specs an engine mounted so low down that Porsche engineering had to mount the 918 transmission upside down, for better weight distribution.
 The rear motor runs through the 7-speed PDK dual-clutch, while the front axle electric motor has only one gear.
 Surprisingly, the gear selector is a tiny lever mounted just to the right of the steering wheel.
 At high speed (over 164 mph), the 918 Spyder becomes rear-wheel drive only.
 That’s because a decoupler disconnects the front electric motor to avoid over-revving.
 There are five driving modes: electric, hybrid, sport, racing and Hot Lap.
-The latter uses full engine power but depletes all electric reserves.
+The latter uses full engine power but depletes all-electric reserves.
 The beauty of the system is in the electric motors powering the car between the gear shifts.
 Obviously, the 918 offers brutal acceleration in any circumstance.

 Porsche 918 Spyder Brakes

-A supercar that goes from 0 to 60 mph in a blink needs a matching high-performance braking system.
+Because the Porsche 918 Spyder horsepower is 887 hp, it needs a matching high-performance braking system.
 The 918 Spyder has Porsche Ceramic Composite Brakes (PCCB).
 They have six-piston monoblock calipers at the front and four-piston calipers at the rear.
 The ceramic discs at the front have a diameter of 16.1 inches.
 Those at the rear have a diameter of 15.4 inches.
 Through brake regeneration, the Porsche 918 Spyder specs that the brakes capture most of the energy that would be otherwise wasted as heat during braking.
 Furthermore, the electromechanical brakes of the 918 Spyder then store that energy in a battery and feed it back through the electric motors.
 Additionally, daily driving and light braking won’t even invoke the hydraulic system, as both electric motors become generators when the brake pedal is pressed.
 So every week you need to do a few spirited stops to keep condensation out of your brake lines.

 Porsche 918 Spyder Design